vesavlad/datatools-ui/docs/user/managing-projects-feeds.md

 After a Feed Source has been created, it will appear in the Project's table of Feed Sources.
 From this table, a basic summary of information for the feed is presented (including if the latest version has expired and how many validation issues it has).

-To access the Feed Source Profile for this feed, click on its name.
+To access the Feed Source Profile for this feed, click its name.

 ![create-project](https://datatools-builds.s3.amazonaws.com/docs/intro/feed-profile.png)